Breastfeeding the second time around

 Prepare to return to work.

 There are a few obstacles to breastfeeding that may seem out of your control.
 Returning to work without a safe space to pump or store milk is a real issue that can be difficult to face.
 Just like having a conversation with your obstetrician, have a discussion with your employer.
-Your workplace is required by federal law to provide reasonable break time for you to express milk until your child’s first birthday.
+Your workplace is Register for a Breastfeeding Class

 Join Our Baby Bistro Breastfeeding Support Group